In this post, I'll be teaching you how to ask a guy out without sounding desperate.

 2. If He's a Stranger

-A making the first move and asking a is an unusual scenario for most guys, but it is always a pleasant surprise.
+A girl making the first move and asking a guy out is an unusual scenario for most guys, but it is always a pleasant surprise.
 If you're just like the confident queen I know you are, you have a pretty good chance of getting a date.

 However, there is a right way to approach a stranger.
 If you're going to try your luck, you might as well do it right.